chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ### Run these steps on Bastion Host Machine

-### Use any of the two ways below to create config
+### Use one of the two ways below to create config

 #### CLI helper prompts